Siddarthan999/Guvi-Capstone-Project-Final/README.md

 # PROJECT TITLE
-CI/CD Pipeline for a Node.js Web Application
+Automated CI/CD Pipeline for a Web Application

 # OBJECTIVE
 Set up a fully automated Continuous Integration and Continuous Deployment (CI/CD) pipeline to test, build, and deploy a Node.js web application to a container orchestration platform.